 Not everyone who needs scribing or editing services is going to be safe for you to meet in your home.
 Some highly stressed or eccentric people sometimes need those services.
 If you wish to assist or work with people who may be unbalanced, it would be wise to meet and consult with them in a public place rather than in your office or in their home.
 How balanced they need to be for you to assess them as 'safe enough' to invite into your office depends on 1) your experience in dealing with people with varying degrees of mental health, 2) whether you're male or female, and 3) whether you have 'back-up' at home.

 Regardless of your client's gender or issues, the safest place for a freelancer to meet a new client is in their office (if it is not within their home) or a public place.
-Most libraries have alcoves where you can have semi-private meetings and some have private meeting rooms for hire which might be more appropriate for confidential matters.
-Depending on the type of job and client and what you want to work on during your meeting, a quiet cafe or pub might also be an appropriate place to meet.
+Most libraries have alcoves and private meeting rooms available.
+Depending on the type of job and client and what you want to work on during your meeting, a quiet cafe might also be an appropriate place to meet.
 Once you know them well enough to be sure they are 'safe' you can arrange to meet them in your office.

 Whether you're male or female, how well do you need to know your client before inviting them to your home-based office?